 The use of explainer videos as part of corporate video, content and marketing strategy is expanding.
 Ten years ago, the explainer video was used primarily to show what a startup does.
 It described the company’s product in some detail, but it mainly communicated the bigger idea of what the company was trying to achieve.
 That higher level use of explainers will continue, but we will see a more diverse and focused expansion.

 In 2020, explainer videos will be used for everything and anything.

 Here are some video marketing numbers:

 Millennials love to watch videos and they love to buy after watching videos.
-70% will watch a video while online shopping and 80% will use it to help them make a purchase decision (Animoto).
+90% of Internet users watch videos online (UK Web Host Review), 70% will watch a video while online shopping and 80% will use it to help them make a purchase decision (Animoto).